Star Trek: The Role Playing Game: Reception

 Russell Clarke reviewed Star Trek: The Role Playing Game for White Dwarf #58, giving it an overall rating of 9 out of 10, and stated that "Star Trek the RPG is a worthy addition to the SF role-playing genre and I highly recommend it."

 William A. Barton reviewed Star Trek: The Role Playing Game, Second Edition in Space Gamer No. 71.
 Barton commented that "second edition Star Trek: The Role Playing Game is an even better avenue to gaming the final frontier than its predecessor.
 Those who own the original won't need this edition to continue to play, as both are compatible, but will certainly find enough new material that they won't be sorry for buying it.
 If you haven't yet tried ST:RPG - especially if you're new to SF roleplaying - I recommend this game over its competitors for ease of play, consistency, and sheer enjoyment."

-Steve Nutt reviewed Star Trek: The Role-Playing Game for Imagine magazine, and stated that "The game places great emphasis on role-playing.
+Steve Nutt reviewed Star Trek: The Role-Playing Game for the British games magazine Imagine, and stated that "The game places great emphasis on role-playing.
 If your group is hack and slash then they had better change their approach before they play Star Trek.
-Alter all, if you are Captain Kirk then you should act like him.
+After all, if you are Captain Kirk then you should act like him.
 The referee should also play the game in the spirit of Star Trek, with scenarios as wacky as you like.
 If the role-playing game is played like the film, then it is first class; if not, it could get rather bloodthirsty.
 It has to be pitched right."